thesephist/tabloid/README.md

 # The Tabloid Programming Language 💣

 **Tabloid** is a minimal but Turing complete programming language inspired, nay, **supercharged** by clickbait headlines that rule the Internet today.
+You can try Tabloid [on the Tabloid website](https://tabloid.vercel.app) or [on the Riju repl](https://riju.codes/tabloid).

 ![Tabloid website screenshot](static/img/screenshot.jpg)